-The Halo is on the longlist as a finalist for the 2016 Julie Suk Prize.
+The Halo is a finalist for Lambda Literary’s 29th Annual Award in Gay Poetry and on the longlist as a finalist for the 2016 Julie Suk Prize.

 C. Dale Young